 The same technology that is invading every part of your life is now becoming an integral part of amateur and professional sport.
-After all, the quickest way for players in any sport to improve is by quantifying their performance and building on what is right or wrong.
+After all, the quickest way for athletes to improve is by quantifying their performance and building on what is right or wrong.

 Essential reading: Compare baseball gadgets with our interactive tool

-While baseball has been a bit late to the party as compared to say running, tennis or swimming, there are an increasing number of devices that aim to take your performance up a notch.
+Amateurs can get in on this, too.
+Even though baseball has been a bit late to the party as compared to say running, tennis or swimming, there is a healthy selection of gadgets that aim to take your performance up a notch.

 Simply take a few swings and the 3-axis accelerometers and gyroscopes in Zepp’s second generation tracker will instantly evaluate areas where you need to improve.